 One of the ants replied kindly, “We are preparing for the winter season.
 By collecting food now, we ensure that we have enough to eat when it gets cold and food becomes scarce.”

 Carl was amazed by their foresight and teamwork.
 From that day on, he started to help other insects in the garden.
-He offered to carry tiny bits of food for the ants and helped the bees gather nectar.
+He helped to carry tiny bits of food for the ants and helped the bees gather nectar.

 As time passed, Carl spun a cocoon around himself and soon emerged as a beautiful butterfly.
 His acts of kindness and willingness to help others transformed him into a butterfly with colourful wings.